Ty Eigner: Career

 In 2020–21, in the final year of the men's WCHA and a season shortened due to the COVID-19 pandemic, Bowling Green started the season on a scorching pace, winning 12 of their first 13 games and finding themselves at 16-4-0 through 20 games.
 Unfortunately, the hot start did not last, and the Falcons went 4-6-1 down the stretch, including their first quarterfinal playoff series loss since joining the WCHA in 2013, losing to Northern Michigan in three games.
 Still, with their 20-10-1 record, there was a thought that they may still have a chance at an at-large bid to the NCAA tournament, being one of the five programs in the country to win 20+ games on the season.
 However, those dreams were dashed on Selection Sunday, when the Falcons were left out for a 14-13-2 Notre Dame team from the Big Ten.

 Still, 2020–21 had some great moments, as Bowling Green won the program’s 1,000th game in program history on January 16, 2021.
 In addition, three of Eigner’s Falcons were named as First Team All-WCHA performers, in seniors Brandon Kruse and Connor Ford, and junior Will Cullen, who also claimed Bowling Green’s third WCHA Defensive Player of the Year award in four seasons.

+Just before the start of the 2023-2024 season, the team's leading scorer from last season, Austen Swankler, abruptly left school and entered the transfer portal.
+Shortly afterwards, Eigner was placed on leave and three players were suspended due hazing allegations.
+A little over a month later, an independent investigation discovered that older players had provided alcohol for underaged persons at an off-campus event.
+There was no evidence that Eigner or any of his staff were aware of the behavior, so the coach was reinstated.
+However, due to the nature of the violation, the school's athletic director, Derek van der Merwe, began to directly oversee the program while requiring the coaching staff to receive additional training to prevent a recurrence.
+This incident was particularly galling for Bowling Green as the school was still recovering from the 2021 death of Stone Foltz that led to hazing becoming a felony under Ohio state law.

+Concluding their 3rd consecutive losing season with 6 straight losses to close the 2023-2024 season, Eigner was fired on March 11, 2024.